jia-enwu/jia-enwu.github.io/_publications/2025-wu_CA_quota.md

 ## Key Findings

 ### 1. **SB 826 sharply increased female board representation**
-Compliance was substantial: firms rapidly added women to meet the “one-woman” and later “two- or three-woman” requirements.
+Compliance was substantial: firms added women to meet the “one-woman” and later “two- or three-woman” requirements.
 Many firms with no prior female directors added at least one woman immediately after the mandate.

 ### 2. **Female executives declined in the short term**
 Event-study and IV estimates show a modest decline in female executives after implementation, concentrated in firms with low pre-policy diversity.